 I found Wildfire a powerfully affecting piece of cinema and a very impressive debut feature.
 Sharply scripted, terrifically acted and beautifully filmed with some stunning aerial shots of the Irish coast – this is a very human story that isn’t afraid to acknowledge some crushing socio-political forces and their impact on families.

-Wildfire has it’s UK premiere at the BFI London Film Festival on 10th October 2020 and has yet to announce a general release date.
-It’s director Cathy Brady has been nominated for the IWC Schaffhausen Filmmaker Bursary Award, an award of £50,000 given to a British writer, director, or writer-director whose first or second fiction feature film premieres at the BFI London Film Festival.
+Wildfire has it’s UK premiere at the BFI London Film Festival on 10th October 2020 and is getting a general release on 10th September 2021.
+It’s director Cathy Brady won the IWC Schaffhausen Filmmaker Bursary Award, an award of £50,000 given to a British writer, director, or writer-director whose first or second fiction feature film premieres at the BFI London Film Festival.